neongen/simple_lang/README.md

 ```

 ⚠️ **Status: Work in Progress**
-This project is not finished yet — it is under active development and evolving.
+This project is not finished yet — it is under development and evolving.